literallysofia/literallysofia.github.io/src/content/extra-curricular.md

       bio:
         [
-          "Active participation in the Informatics Club of the Faculty of Engineering (Academic Organization).", "Designed and helped with the development of the website.", ],
+          "Active participation in the Informatics Club of the Faculty of Engineering (Academic Organization).", "Design and develop NIAEFEUP's website.",
+        ],
     },
     {